camunda/camunda-docs-manual/content/introduction/implemented-standards.md

 Camunda implements three different standards in the Business Process Management scope: BPMN 2.0, CMMN 1.1 and DMN 1.3.
 These three standards are defined by the [Object Management Group][OMG] with active collaboration of Camunda.

-Camunda BPM provides open source implementations of execution and [modeling tools][modelers].
+Camunda Platform provides open source implementations of execution and [modeling tools][modelers].

 # BPMN